bealonso2/climate-ml-masters/README.md

 - [Ethics and Impact of Climate AI](#6-ethics-and-impact-of-climate-ai)
 - [Capstone Project](#7-capstone-project)

+### How the Course Works

+The goal of each chapter is to provide an overview of the topic and teach you just enough to get started.
+You are encouraged to explore the topics in more depth on your own!

+This course is designed to be hands-on, so each chapter will have a folder of notebooks called `Start` and `Complete`.

+- The `Start` notebooks will point you to the correct dataset and have markdown sections explaining what to implement in the code blocks.

+- The `Complete` notebooks will have the full code implementation--at least how I solved it :).

 ## How to Get the Most Out of This Program

 ### Show Your Work!